apache/mesos/docs/external-containerizer.md

  * The ECP should return Containers which is a list of currently active containers.
-**Note** these containers are known to the ECP but might in fact partially be unknown to the slave (e.g. slave failed after launch but before or within wait) - those containers are considered to be orphans.
+**Note** these containers are known to the ECP but might in fact partially be unknown to the agent (e.g. agent failed after launch but before or within wait) - those containers are considered to be orphans.
-* The EC now compares the list of slave known containers to those listed within `Containers`.
-For each orphan it identifies, the slave will invoke a `wait` followed by a `destroy` on the ECP for those containers.
+* The EC now compares the list of agent known containers to those listed within `Containers`.
+For each orphan it identifies, the agent will invoke a `wait` followed by a `destroy` on the ECP for those containers.
-* Slave will now call `wait` on the ECP (via EC) for all recovered containers.
+* Agent will now call `wait` on the ECP (via EC) for all recovered containers.
 This does once again put `wait` into the position of the ultimate command reaper.

-## Slave Recovery Sequence Diagram
+## Agent Recovery Sequence Diagram

 ### Recovery

-While containers are active, the slave fails over.
+While containers are active, the agent fails over.

 ![Recovery Scheme](images/ec_recover_seqdiag.png?raw=true)

 ### Orphan Destruction

-Containers identified by the ECP as being active but not slave state recoverable are getting terminated.
+Containers identified by the ECP as being active but not agent state recoverable are getting terminated.

 ![Orphan Destruction Scheme](images/ec_orphan_seqdiag.png?raw=true)